dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 Here's an example workflow from our [programing quickstart](../getting-started/quickstart-programming-2).
 It increments a counter in the database, then sends an HTTP request.
 If the request fails, it rolls back the increment.
-By making this a workflow, we guarantee that the rollback always happens if the request fails, even if the server crashes in the interim.
+By making this a workflow, we guarantee that the rollback always happens if the request fails, even if the server crashes and is restarted.

 ```javascript
 class Hello {